 "While much of the focus this holiday season is on big shopping deals, the real savings for consumers will come from having a plan in place and taking control of your holiday spending," says Tom O'Donnell, general manager, Chase Card Services.
 "Slate offers features that help holiday shoppers track and manage their spending and pay down balances faster so they can save money on interest and enter the New Year on the right financial track."

-Student credit card helps build positive credit with responsible use
+Student credit card helps build credit with responsible use

 For many adults who've experienced problems with credit cards, their troubles often started while they were young or in college.
 That's not a fate likely to befall young adults who take advantage of the benefits of the Journey℠ Student Rewards from Capital One®.
 The card initially offers a relatively low limit, which may help those who are less experienced in managing credit learn to do so wisely over time.

 The Journey card also includes a simple cash reward with 1 percent cash back on all purchases and a 25 percent bonus on the cash back earned each month for each month you pay your bill on time.
 Moreover, Capital One website offers information and tips on how to build credit responsibly, includes explanations of common credit card terms and includes tools such as free customizable text/email alerts to help you keep track of your spending and payment due dates.

-If you are in the process of building credit, the goal is by using the Journey card responsibly over time, you may have the chance to build a positive credit rating, and qualify for cards with higher credit limits and lower interest rates.
+If you are in the process of building credit, the goal may be by using the Journey card responsibly over time, you may be able to change your credit rating and potentially qualify for cards with higher credit limits and lower interest rates.

 Burned out on banks?
 Try credit unions

 Bank-issued credit cards aren't the only offerings worth considering if you're seeking a credit card to help you manage your finances.